How to Balance Too Much Turmeric

 Most people recognize turmeric as a bright yellow culinary spice used mainly in curries.
 It has an earthy bitterness that complements robust flavors and adds depth to them.
 Turmeric also boasts a somewhat gritty texture.
 However, you may not feel this unless you use a substantial amount.

 But in addition to being a spice, turmeric refers to a medicinal herb native to the South Asian region.
 A member of the ginger family, it was used in Ayurvedic and other traditional Indian medical systems.
 Now, you can find it as a dietary supplement considering the numerous benefits it offers.

 Adding turmeric to your daily food intake can help improve both your body and mind.
 Here are the proven health benefits of this spice.

 - Anti-Inflammatory Benefits – Turmeric contains curcumin, a natural substance with powerful anti-inflammatory properties.
-Therefore, it can help combat chronic low-level inflammation, which may result in cardiovascular disease, cancer, and metabolic syndrome.
+Therefore, it may help combat chronic low-level inflammation.

-- Improved Memory and Learning – Turmeric increases the levels of brain-derived neurotrophic factors.
+- Improved Memory and Learning – Turmeric may increase the levels of brain-derived neurotrophic factors.
 BDNF plays a significant role in making the protein which impacts memory and learning.
-That’s why several studies believe regular turmeric consumption can delay or even reverse brain diseases, especially age-related ones like dementia.
+That’s why several studies believe regular turmeric consumption may delay or even reverse brain diseases.